Treaty of New Echota: New Echota meeting and final treaty

 The committee reported the results to the full Council gathered at New Echota, which approved the treaty unanimously.
 In a lengthy preamble, the Ridge party laid out its claims to legitimacy, based on its willingness to negotiate in good faith the sort of removal terms for which Ross had expressed support.
-The treaty was signed by Major Ridge, Elias Boudinot, James Foster, Testaesky, Charles Moore, George Chambers, Tahyeske, Archilla Smith, Andrew Ross, William Lassley, Caetehee, Tegaheske, Robert Rogers, John Gunter, John A. Bell, Charles Foreman, William Rogers, George W. Adair, James Starr, and Jesse Halfbreed.
+The treaty was signed by Major Ridge, Elias Boudinot, James Foster, Testaesky, Long Shell Turtle, John Fields, James Fields, George Welch, Andrew Ross, William Rogers, John Gunter, John A. Bell, Jos.
+A. Forman, Robert Sanders, Johnson Rogers, James Starr, James Rogers, John Smith.
 After Schermerhorn returned to Washington with the signed treaty, John Ridge and Stand Watie added their names.

 The treaty was concluded at New Echota, Georgia, on December 29, 1835, and signed on March 1, 1836.

 Ratification

 After news of the treaty became public, the officials of the Cherokee Nation from the National Party representing the large majority of Cherokee objected that they had not approved it and that the document was invalid.
+The large majority had not voted to approve the document and had not even been present, but the U.S. government's position was their absence amounted to acquiescence.
 John Ross and the Cherokee National Council begged the Senate not to ratify the treaty (and thereby invalidate it) due to it not being negotiated by the legal representatives of the Cherokee Nation.
 But the Senate passed the measure in May 1836 by a single vote.
 Ross drew up a petition asking Congress to void the treaty—a petition which he personally delivered to Congress in the spring of 1838 with almost 16,000 signatures attached.
 This was nearly as many persons as the Cherokee Nation East had within its territory, according to the 1835 Henderson Roll, including women and children, who had no vote.
+The Ross followers have continued to blame the Ridge followers to this day due to the negligence of Ross and the rest of the General Council.